Payroll: Work Day/Work Year/Breaks/Pay Periods

 - "Paid Time-Off" - Hours / days when the employee does not report to work but for which the employee is compensated.
 Reference the University Paid Time Off policy.

-- "Work Year" - The twelve (12) month base period on which all University policies and paid time off are calculated.
+"Work Year" - The twelve (12) month base period on which all University policies and paid time off are

-- "Work Day" - The twenty-four (24) hour period on which the University's standard eight (8) hour workday are calculated.
+"Work Day" - The twenty-four (24) hour period on which the University's standard eight (8) hour workday is calculated.

 2.3 Work Year

-The official University fiscal year begins on July 1st and concludes the following June 30th (twelve months later)
+- The official University fiscal year begins on July 1st and concludes the following June 30th (twelve months

-and the work year for Administration (Exempt) and Staff (Non-Exempt) employees coincides with the fiscal
+later) and the work year for Administration (Exempt) and Staff (Non-Exempt) employees coincides with the

-benefit accruals (vacation, sick and personal days) as well as legally mandated time-off (FMLA, USERRA, etc)
+benefit accruals (vacation, sick and personal days) as well as legally mandated time-off (USERRA) which

 depending upon their position, work year or duration of the assignment.